peernow/SWV_Nature_Geoscience/README.md

 4) constraint_calculations_from_ridge_60NS.ipynb

 Notebook to calculate the observational constraint on the SWV responses, in support of Figure 2 in the paper.

+5) notebook_in_support_of_Fig3_ExtDataFig2.ipynb

+Notebook to create Figure 3 and the subfigures for Extended Data Figure 2, using results calculated in the previous notebooks.